kyranlange/mediabox/README.md

 5. Change directory into mediabox: `$ cd /opt/mediabox/`

+6. Add credentials needed for plex meta manager to `plex-meta-manager/config.yml` - see the [Docker Walkthrough](https://metamanager.wiki/en/latest/home/guides/docker.html) for more info.

 6. Run the mediabox.sh script: `$ ./mediabox.sh`  (**See below for the script questions**)

 7. To upgrade Mediabox at anytime, re-run the mediabox script: `$ ./mediabox.sh`